Reese Witherspoon: Relationships and family

-Witherspoon dated her Rendition co-star Jake Gyllenhaal from 2007 until 2009.
+In March 2007, Witherspoon began dating her Rendition co-star Jake Gyllenhaal.
+They split in 2009 because, according to multiple sources, their relationship did not leave Witherspoon enough time to care for her children.
 In February 2010, she was reported to be dating Jim Toth, a talent agent and co-head of motion picture talent at Creative Artists Agency, where she is a client.
-They announced their engagement that December, and married on March 26, 2011 in Ojai, California, at Libbey Ranch, Witherspoon's country estate, which she later sold.
+They announced their engagement that December, and married on March 26, 2011, in Ojai, California, at Libbey Ranch, Witherspoon's country estate, which she later sold.
 They have a son together, Tennessee James Toth, born on September 27, 2012.
+Toth also helped co-parent Ava and Deacon.
 On April 19, 2013, Witherspoon was arrested and charged with disorderly conduct after Toth was stopped for suspicion of driving under the influence.
 She pleaded no-contest to obstruction of an officer and was required to pay court costs.
+In March 2023, Witherspoon and Toth announced their divorce after 11 years of marriage.
+The couple released a joint statement on Witherspoon's Instagram account.
+The announcement was made a few days shy of their 12th wedding anniversary.
+Witherspoon filed for divorce in April 2023, citing "irreconcilable differences" as the reason and asking for joint custody of Tennessee.
+They reportedly divorced due to the failure of the streaming platform Quibi (for which Toth worked) and Toth having a midlife crisis.
+Their divorce was finalized on August 3, 2023.
+During their marriage, Witherspoon and Toth lived together in Los Angeles, California; following the divorce, she moved to Nashville, Tennessee.

+Religious beliefs

+Witherspoon is a practicing Episcopalian and attends church services twice weekly.
+Describing her faith, she has stated "I believe deeply that there's a higher power" and that "I don't fear death, because I know there's heaven.
+I know it."